Diprosopus: Spanish case

 In January 1775, a Spanish family gave birth to a girl with diprosopus.
 She had 3 eyes (one a combination of 2), 2 noses, 2 mouths, and 3 chins.
 The child was taken on tour from village to village, and gained much attention in Spain and neighboring countries.
 Her case is mentioned in Nicolas-François and Geneviève Regnault's Les écarts de la nature, published that year.
 Her full lifespan is unknown, but is mentioned to still be alive in French publications as late as 1777.

 Tres Johnson

 Tres Johnson was born on March 4, 2004, in Missouri, to Brandy and Joshua Johnson.
 Facebook posts suggest that Tres died on September 9, 2025.
-He has a large cleft, two separate nostrils, and a head with an unusual shape.
-He also has cognitive delays and suffers from seizures.
+He had a large cleft, two separate nostrils, and a head with an unusual shape.
+He also had cognitive delays and seizures.
 He was not expected to live more than a few hours, but he defied the odds and celebrated his 18th birthday in 2022.

-Tres has undergone several surgeries to repair his cleft and reduce his seizures.
-He takes medication to control his epilepsy and attends a special school.
-He enjoys playing video games, listening to music, and spending time with his family and friends.
-He has a Facebook page and an Instagram account where he shares his journey with diprosopus and epilepsy.
+Tres underwent several surgeries to repair his cleft and reduce his seizures.
+He took medication to control his epilepsy and attended a special school.
+He enjoyed playing video games, listening to music, and spending time with his family and friends.
+He had a Facebook pageand an Instagram account where he shared his journey with diprosopus and epilepsy.